Pawsitive Chance Dog Training

-Please reach out to us on our contact page if you cannot find an answer to your question.
+Please reach out to us here if you cannot find an answer to your question.

 A service dog is a dog that has been individually trained to perform tasks to assist a person with a disability.
 Service dogs can increase independence and quality of life for those with a variety of different disabilities (see "What can a service dog do for me?" below).
 Service dogs are protected under the Americans with Disabilities Act (ADA), Fair Housing Act (FHA), and Air Carrier Act (ACA).
 Under the ADA, State and local governments, businesses, and nonprofit organizations that serve the public generally must allow service animals to accompany people with disabilities in all areas of the facility where the public is allowed to go.